Cruises to Alaska and Inside Passage

 Most cruises to Alaska depart from Seattle or Vancouver, with round trip cruises to Alaska or one-way options.
 Pretty much every itinerary includes the Inside Passage, which can be seen at leisure on a seven day Alaskan cruise.
 The Inside Passage is a marine route used by cruise and freight vessels, kayakers and fishing ships alike.
 The scenic Passage weaves through the islands on the Pacific Western coast of the North American continent and boasts views of glaciers, mountains, rainforests and majestic fjords.

 An Alaska cruise will take in such coastal towns and cities as Juneau, a former gold mining town that is now best known for its glacier and mountain vistas.
 Further north, Skagway was also heavily involved in the stampede of the gold rush, being the gateway to the Yukon territories.
-There are many ports along the Inside Passage, the biggest of which being Ketchican, a town built on fishing and timber trade.
+There are many ports along the Inside Passage.
+The biggest of which being Ketchican, a town built on fishing and timber trade.
 This area is rich in Native history, most fascinating at the Totem Heritage Center.
-Again, sprawling vistas will take your breath away, at any location really, but a trip to Misty Fjords National Monument is a highlight on most cruise lines to Alaska itineraries.
+Again, sprawling vistas will take your breath away, at any location really.
+A trip to Misty Fjords National Monument is a highlight on most cruise lines to Alaska itineraries.

 Alaska cruises travel even further north past the Glacier Bay National Park, cruise through Icy Strait Point and see the Hubbard Glacier, which moves along at a pace of more than five feet per hour – a speedster of glaciers.
-The last outpost for any Alaskan cruise is the town of Seward, a small fishing town surrounded by Kenai Wildlife Refuge, the Alaska Maritime National Refuge, Chugach National Forest and the Kenai Fjords National Park.
+The last outpost for any Alaskan cruise is the town of Seward.
+This small fishing town is surrounded by Kenai Wildlife Refuge, the Alaska Maritime National Refuge, Chugach National Forest and the Kenai Fjords National Park.

 Longer Alaskan Cruises south from Vancouver